SciCom Compendium on Addictions: Ethics, Integrity & The Policy-Maker is now out

 During the 2014 European Science TV & New Media Festival at ESOF in Copenhagen, a jury of scientists, producers and science journalists selected a shortlist of productions for each category, from which a winner of each European Science TV and New Media Awards is selected.

-The winners will be announced at Ciencia Viva in Lisbon on the 28th November, the event being free to attend and open to all.
+The winners were announced at Ciencia Viva in Lisbon on the 28th November, the event was free to attend and open to all.

 They have chosen ignorance: read and sign Activists' Open Letter for European Research